RobertDaleSmith/USBRetro/PCEMouse/Readme.md

 ## Notes

-1. There is a known issue with TinyUSB at the time of this writing; if the USB mouse is disconnected and then reconnected, it won't work; the adapter needs to be restarted.
-This can be done be either pressing the 'RST' button on the Adafruit board (between the black JST connector and the RX pin), or by removing power and then re-applying (i.e. removing the whole mouse adapter from the host machine, then re-attaching it).

-2. I plan to redesign the boards to support the Seeeduino XIAO RP2040, as it is lower-cost than the Adafruit board.
+1. I plan to redesign the boards to support the Seeeduino XIAO RP2040, as it is lower-cost than the Adafruit board.
 It is difficult to say at this time whether either or both of these boards will have sufficient availability.

-3. I am also considering creating a version fo the board using the RP2040 chip directly, and a USB-A connector, as 99% of mice use the USB-A connector.
+2. I am also considering creating a version fo the board using the RP2040 chip directly, and a USB-A connector, as 99% of mice use the USB-A connector.